kubedb/docs/docs/guides/rabbitmq/monitoring/alerting.md

   <img alt="Prometheus Alerts" src="/docs/images/rabbitmq/monitoring/rmq-alerting-prom-alerts.png" style="padding:10px">
 </p>

-9 of the 11 rules in the `rabbitmq.database` group show **INACTIVE**, meaning the cluster is healthy and no thresholds are breached. `DiskUsageHigh` and `DiskAlmostFull` show **PENDING** here — this demo cluster uses the `local-path` storage class, whose PVCs are just directories on the node's root filesystem, so `kubelet_volume_stats_used_bytes` reflects the **node's actual disk usage** rather than a small, isolated volume.
-On a node with real dedicated storage for the PVC, these two rules will normally sit **INACTIVE** just like the rest.
+All 11 rules in the `rabbitmq.database` group and both rules in the `rabbitmq.provisioner` group show **INACTIVE**, meaning the 3-node cluster is healthy and no thresholds are breached.

+> Note: this cluster uses the `local-path` storage class, whose PVCs are just directories on the node's root filesystem rather than isolated volumes — so `DiskUsageHigh`/`DiskAlmostFull` (`kubelet_volume_stats_used_bytes`) can occasionally read the **node's actual disk usage** instead of the small demo volume's own usage, showing PENDING/FIRING even though the RabbitMQ data volume itself is nearly empty.
+Not observed in this run, but worth knowing if your own result differs from the screenshot above.

 ### 4. Check AlertManager